Arcadia-Science/2024-unicellular-tracking/README.md

     --output-directory /path/to/writeable/storage/location/
 ```

-To create animations of tracked cells in agar microchamber pools at 30 fps.
+To create animations of tracked cells in agar microchamber pools at 30 fps:
 ```bash
 python src/chlamytracker/scripts/make_movies_of_pools.py \
     /path/to/directory/of/nd2/files/ \